jbosstm/narayana/qa/README.txt

 enable a robust debugging mode by setting a system property tasks.remote.debug.
 This is set in the junit process and will set debugging ports up incrementing from port 5000 for the first spawned process.

+For JDBC tests, ensure the required drivers are present (`cd qa && mvn install`).
+Then, starting from `config/jdbc_profiles/_template/JDBCProfiles`, create a suitable `JDBCProfiles` file in:
+* `config/jdbc_profiles/<name_of_testnode_host>/` to use this configuration for a specific testnode host
-For jdbc tests, ensure the required drivers are present (cd qa && mvn install) and create a suitable config/jdbc_profiles/<name_of_testnode_host>/ file by copying the existing config/jdbc_profiles/_template/ directory or rely on the one in config/jdbc_profiles/default By convention each test node has two accounts on each database server, with names of '<testnode_hostname>1' and '<testnode_hostname>2'.
+* `config/jdbc_profiles/default/` to apply a default configuration to all testnode hosts By convention each test node has two accounts on each database server, with names of '<testnode_hostname>1' and '<testnode_hostname>2'.
 This allows for testing of transactions with two resources.
 These accounts need table creation privs plus the usual CRUD.
 The actual tables will be created automatically when the tests run.
+Please note that if the parameter `profile` is passed as an `ant` parameter (e.g. `-Dprofile=postgres`) then QA will only run against the specified database profile.

 # Running a single test
 There is a way to run specific QA tests.
 In the run-tests.xml there is a target "onetest" - it runs a